A Guide to Brackets for Awnings

 Insufficient Wall Strength

 On a two storey house, the weight of the upper storey brickwork provides downward compression on the ground floor wall to help resist pull out forces.
 A single storey building lacks this compressive load, meaning standard awning brackets could literally pull the bricks away from the structure.
 The wind loading on an extended awning acts as a massive lever, making proper specialist bracketry essential to ensure a safe installation.
+Half brick and half timber built homes present the same issues as do many retial shops with a timber constructed fascia above the main door and window.
+Simply nothing to fix to which is strong enough..

 Height vs Pitch Reference